NovaMods/nova-renderer/docs/ShaderCompilationWoes.md

 `dxc::main`
 * Inits their malloc
-* Inits th arguments table
+* Inits the arguments table
 * Creates a `dxc::MainArgs` object
 ** Which in turn just copies the command-line arguments to an internal buffer
 * Parses the options into a `dxc::DxcOpts` struct, using `ReadDxcOpts`